yaniv81/dialy-todo/README.md

 ## Overview

 Daily Flow is a web application designed to simplify task management by focusing on daily, recurring commitments.
-Built with a modern **Node.js** backend and a **LowDB** database, it offers a fast, secure, and clean user experience with a light theme powered by **Tailwind CSS**.
+Built with a modern **Node.js** backend and a **MongoDB** database, it offers a fast, secure, and clean user experience with a light theme powered by **Tailwind CSS**.

 ---